 Another fact is the interconnectivity between some of the mushroom mycelium and other plants.
 A small group of mycelium mushrooms called mycorrhizal fungi can collect nutrients by connecting to other plants.
 The relationship between these mycelium fungi and other plants is symbiotic, connecting plants all over the forest in an exchange of sugars and nutrients.
 The mycelium ensures the health of the fruiting body, but also serves a much grander purpose, providing the health of all of the plants in the area.

-Differences Between The Fruiting Body And The Mycelium
+Differences Between The Mushroom Fruiting Body And The Mycelium

-Although both the fruiting body and the mycelium perform different functions and have different structures, both contain valuable compounds that can be used in mushroom extracts.
+Although both the fruiting body and the mycelium perform different functions and have different structures, both contain biologically active compounds that can be used in mushroom extracts.
 However, the fruiting bodies contain a significant amount more than the mycelium.

 Active Compounds And Benefits Of The Fruiting Body